-All other functions like the governor mode can be accessed through the level 2 of the ProgCard by pushing briefly the two left buttons simultaneously. (the level switching occurs on release of the buttons)
+All other functions like the governor mode can be accessed through the level 2 of the ProgCard by pushing briefly the two left buttons simultaneously.
 For confirmation the menu LED is blinking now.
 By pushing again the two left buttons you come back to level 1 exactly where you left level 1.

 Act.
-Freewheel (active Freewheel) allows best efficiency in the partial load range whereby the ESC remains clearly cooler.

-Governor Mode (Gov. / Gov. Store)
+Freewheel (active Freewheel) allows best efficiency in the partial load range whereby the ESC remains clearly cooler Governor Mode (Gov. / Gov. Store)

 For the use of the governor mode in a helicopter, the throttle stick range or the throttle curve (100%) must have been calibrated as described in level 1.

 A throttle curve point of e.g. 70% corresponds to a completely determined head speed, which is held as long as possible for the ESC due to the battery voltage.
 If the battery voltage drops below a certain level, even a full power setting won't be able to reach the demanded head speed if the voltage doesn't allow it.
 If this appears to be the case at the end of a flight, the throttle curve should be reduced accordingly.

-For both governor modes: don't modify the PWM switching rate afterwards!
-If you do so the settings would be modified.
+For both governor modes: don't modify the P-gain, I-gain and PWM switching rate initially!
+If you do so the control loop parameters would also be modified.